HeinoPortfolio/Python/Student Quiz Flask Example/README.md

-# IS211_Assignment13

-Dear Professor Ledon,
+# Student Quiz Flask Example

 The command to run the app is the following: